rodekruis/DEH-Admin-Manual/README.md

 6. Select the user that should have access to EspoCRM
 7. Select the base role of that user in EspoCRM (Agent or Supervisor)
 8. When this new users logs in to the EspoCRM part of DEH for the first time, a user will be automatically created in EspoCRM with Agent or Supervisor teams permissions.
 If you want to give other permissions to this user (e.g. add the Team 'First Aid' to this user), you should go EspoCRM -> Administration -> Users -> Teams: add relevant Teams
+>[!NOTE]
+>The 'role' field in the user of EspoCRM should not be configured.
+The user inherits roles from the Teams where the user is assigned to.
+So you only have to assign Teams to a user and not roles.
+The Teams will have the correct roles attached.
-9. You can add other information as well (e.g. Name, Title, phone nr, gender, avatar), but these are usually not mandatory
+10. You can add other information as well (e.g. Name, Title, phone nr, gender, avatar), but these are usually not mandatory
-10. Click the 'Save' button.

-#### Steps to add and configure a user in EspoCRM for when SSO is **not** configured: (not recommended approach)
-1. Go to EspoCRM and log in (you should have the admin role)
-3. Administration -> Users -> '+ Create User'
-4. 'User Name': add the email address of the user
-5. Add First Name and Last Name
-6. 'Email': add the email address of the user
-8. Type: Regular (this is the default)
-9. Teams: add relevant Teams (for example, Agent Team and/or Cash Team)
-10. Roles: don't assign any roles here since the roles are already inherited from the earlier selected Teams
-11. 'Is Active': make sure this is checked
-13. Leave the following fields empty: 'Default Team', 'Working Time Calendar, 'Layout Set', Password
-14. You can add other information as well (e.g. Title, phone nr, gender, avatar), but these are not mandatory
-15. Click the 'Save' button.
-This will send an email to the user with a generated password for the first login.
+11. Click the 'Save' button.

+### Adding admins

-### Add/configure/remove users in Twilio Console
+#### 1. Twilio Console
 Twilio Console is only meant for admins and the occasional supervisor.
 Please don't give access to people who don't need this.
-This is not the same as Twilio Flex.
+This is not the same as Twilio Flex but you can access Twilio Flex with an Admin roel

 Steps for adding Twilio Console users (other admins and/or possible supervisors, not agents) to Twilio Console:
 1. Go to Twilio Console